 In Virginia, spouses are allowed one of two forms of divorce.
 The common one of these is the “absolute divorce”.
-This is defined as “the legal termination of a valid marriage”, which is a permanent divorce, spouses are permitted to remarry, and terminates property claims.
-It is also known as a “divorce a vinculo matrimonii”, which translates to divorce from the bonds of matrimony.
+This is defined as “the legal termination of a valid marriage”, which is a permanent dissolution of marriage, partners are permitted to remarry, and terminates property claims.
+It is also known as a “divorce a vinculo matrimonii”, which translates to dissolution of marriage from the bonds of matrimony.
 An absolute divorce could only be granted by a judge on one of three fault grounds or through a no-fault separation of at least one year or in the case if the spouses have no minor children, a six months no-fault separation.

-Like a marriage, a divorce also involves the three principal players, which are the plaintiff, the spouse, and the commonwealth.
-Along with other legal consideration, the spouse filing the divorce has to give the commonwealth an acceptable reason that the spouse should be allowed to take apart.
-A divorce is initiated by one spouse, the plaintiff, filing a bill of complaint, which is legal paperwork.
-In order for the divorce to be granted, the grounds for the divorce and show that the statutory and jurisdictional requirements have been met.
+Like a marriage, a dissolution of marriage also involves the three principal players, which are the plaintiff, the spouse, and the commonwealth.
+Along with other legal consideration, the partner filing the ending of the marriage are all variations has to give the commonwealth an acceptable reason that the spouse should be allowed to take apart.
+A dissolution of marriage is initiated by one partner, the plaintiff, filing a bill of complaint, which is legal paperwork.
+In order for the dissolution of marriageto be granted, the grounds for the divorce and show that the statutory and jurisdictional requirements have been met.

-In the event of an absolute divorce, for the court to grant the absolute divorce, there are five grounds.
+In the event of an absolute divorce, for the court to grant the absolute dissolve bonds of matrimony, there are five grounds.

 1. If the spouse has executed one of the following acts: